 The Campus provides a scenic place to meditate and reflect through nature, an opportunity to be closer to God.

 Garland Reynolds is the architect who designed our church building and worship space.
-This video interview is with George Yandell, our rector, and Garland in 2022.
+This video interview is with George Yandell, our former rector, and Garland in 2022.

 Church of the Holy Family – Holy Family Church was formed in 1986 by a small group of Episcopalians living in the Jasper area who felt called to start a new church.
 The current building was dedicated in 2002 to the Glory of God to nurture the faithful on this holy ground.
 Holy ground not just because of God’s handiwork in nature, not just because of the spirit of the Cherokee who lived on this land, and not just because of the families who owned and developed the land.
 Then and now, this land as a gathering place for God’s people was and is God’s land.